 Besides, as aforementioned, wah pedals are often associated with envelope filters because of their ability to widen and narrow your sound.
 They have an electrical resistor with a revolving contact that splits the pedal’s voltage levels when adjusted.

 Therefore, your foot’s movements on the plate determine the sound output of the pedal.
-By rocking the pedal forward you can thin your tone or widen it by rocking the pedal backwards.
+By rocking the pedal forward you can thin your tone or widen it by rocking the pedal backward.

 Bass EQ Pedal